What is E-Safety?

 E-safety is the safe use of information systems and electronic communications, including the internet, mobile phones and games consoles.
 It is important that children and young people understand the benefits, risks and responsibilities of using information technology.

-Report to CEOP a serious E-safety incident click here
+To report to CEOP a serious E-Safety incident click here

 Using the Internet safely at home